Kenneth Pargament

-Kenneth I. Pargament (born November 3, 1950) is an emeritus professor of psychology at Bowling Green State University (Ohio, USA).
+Kenneth I. Pargament (born November 3, 1950) is an emeritus professor of psychology at Bowling Green State University (Ohio, US).

 Biography

 Born in 1950 in Washington, D.C., Pargament received his Ph.D. from the University of Maryland in 1977.
 He currently studies various relationships between religion, psychological well-being and stress, as well as other closely related subjects.
 He is also licensed in Clinical Psychology and has a private practice.